Resizing a Windows Partition

 safer option and is the premise for the rest of this discussion.

-Further, this guidance on resizing a Windows partition understands
+This guidance on resizing Windows further understands

 that you have done both of the following: